WurstScript and it’s related tools require Java 8 to run. Please install or verify your installation.

 Now we will setup a Wurst compiler environment and create a project using the the Wurst Setup.

-To install the compiler simply click the Install Wurst button.
+To install or update the compiler simply click the Install Wurst button.
 When everything is done, the setup should tell you that your installation is up to date and the Create Project button is now enabled:

 Now that the compiler is installed you can go ahead and create your Wurst project.
 Select your desired project folder and name and start the process by clicking the Create Project button.
 The setup will now create a wurst project structure and download the necessary dependencies.
 If everything setup correctly, you should see the following message: